hline

 So we can see that choosing Aaron and his lineage was not merely an arbitrary decision by HaShem, but was actually a decision based on the normal behavior of Aaron.

 Not only is peace-making between man and man important, but peace-making between HaShem and man is important as well.
-Aaron and his brother Moses, were known for their ability to do that as well.
+Aaron, as well as his brother Moses, was known for his ability to do that as well.
 An example is found in the Torah:

 Although we related the duties of mediating between HaShem and man as well as man and man to Aaron's behavior and his subsequent appointment to the priesthood, these same responsibilities apply to priests of the line of Melchizedek.
 We should expect no less of a priest from that line.